 EXIT 13a I-95n to Lumberton / I-95 KOA Journey, 465 Kenric Dr, Lumberton, NC

 OK Road Trippers listen up!
 And I mean you in the driver’s seat.
 Listen good because if you have a few bucks you may want to make an investment.
 On your right you will see a large KOA Campground full of RV’s.

-In the age of COVID, how are travel-hungry Americans hoping to travel?
+In the age of post COVID, how are travel-hungry Americans hoping to travel?
 If you get the answer right, you can make a few judicious decisions like, buy a stock in that particular travel vertical.
 That’s right.
 Buy Thor Industries stock which is a conglomerate that owns Jayco, and Airstream Campers among others.

 Or better yet, you can buy a COVID camper itself and just profit by the ride.
 That’s because demand for RV’s is skyrocketing as road trips will be the preferred form of travel in the foreseeable future.

 Don’t take our word for it.
 Listen to pros like no less than Mad Money stock picker, Jim Cramer.
 Booyeah!